Volunteering with Changes for New Hope

 Volunteer Skills Needed

 First, we would like to say that it takes a special kind of person to be a true volunteer.
-Secondly, we would like to say that our special kind of volunteer will have a high level of maturity and dedication to the project where we are working.
+Secondly, we would like to say that our volunteers will have a high level of maturity and dedication to the project where we are working.
 We have common sense guidelines that are in place for the safety, courtesy and mutual respect of our volunteers and staff.
-'Nuf said.

 Ideally, volunteers will be proficient in Spanish, though not absolutely necessary.
 Lessons are available.
 A day in the life of a volunteer may include working with the children to teach different subjects, art projects, networking, fundraising, recreational activities with the children, grunt work such as being the day's "gopher'" (go for this, go for that) picking up supplies, and spending quality time visiting with families of the children.
 This is a general idea and by no means an exhaustive list.
 We want you to be a happy volunteer.